vercel/modelfusion/docs/concept/index.md

 # Introduction

 `ai-utils.js` is a TypeScript-first library for building AI apps, chatbots, and agents.

-It provides APIs for [text generation](https://ai-utils.dev/concept/function/generate-text), [tokenization](https://ai-utils.dev/concept/function/tokenize-text), [embeddings](https://ai-utils.dev/concept/function/embed-text), [transcription](https://ai-utils.dev/concept/function/transcribe-audio), and [image generation](https://ai-utils.dev/concept/function/generate-image).
-The [vector DB abstraction](https://ai-utils.dev/concept/vector-db) allows you to store and query text embeddings with similarity search.
+It provides functions for working with models, e.g. to [generate text](/concept/function/generate-text), [tokenize text](/concept/function/tokenize-text), [embed text](/concept/function/embed-text), [transcribe audio](/concept/function/transcribe-audio), and [generate images](/concept/function/generate-image).

+`ai-utils.js` also contains functions for working with [text chunks and vector indices](/concept/text-chunks), e.g. upserting text chunks into a vector index and querying the index for similar text chunks.

 ## TypeScript-first